 Standard for Information Technology Project Management, updated Mar 1, 2012

 This standard carries out the policy mandate to manage projects in accordance with best practices promoted by the nationally recognized Project Management Institute (PMI), appropriately tailored to the specific circumstances of the university.
 The most recent update incorporates the increased risk for projects working with Personally Identifying Information (PII) or Family Educational Rights and Privacy Act (FERPA) covered data.
 Such projects are now escalated to at least medium risk projects requiring more documentation rigor and detail, as well as higher levels of oversight.

-Effective November 1, 2010, Information Technology Acquisitions and University Computer Support (4Help) will be offering on-site software installation support on the Torgersen Bridge.
-The purpose of this initiative is to provide on-site technical software support and offer bi-monthly educational seminars to eligible faculty, staff, and students.
+Information Technology Acquisitions and University Computer Support (4Help) offer on-site software installation support on the Torgersen Bridge.
+The purpose of this initiative is to provide on-site technical software support to eligible faculty, staff, and students.
 This center will provide installation assistance to individuals who obtain their software from the Software Distribution office as well as assistance installing Windows on Apple computers.
-In addition to assistance with software installation, the initiative will provide regularly scheduled tutorial help sessions based on common problems such as backup of data, reformat of a system, virus removal, VT-Wireless, etc.

 Software Distribution will no longer distribute Microsoft Office for both Windows and Macintosh or Windows OS (Windows 7) upgrades to faculty, staff, and graduate students for personal use, once the current supply is exhausted.
 The change is the result of licensing changes by Microsoft.
 Participants in the Campus Agreement Program will not be affected.